stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

-  Our field-glasses shewed the external horizontal bands of nearly effaced sculptures and dot-groups to be very prevalent, and we could half imagine what the city must once have looked like&mdash;even though most of the roofs and tower-tops had necessarily perished.
+  Our field-glasses shewed the external horizontal bands of nearly effaced sculptures and dot-groups to be very prevalent, and we could half imagine what the city must once have looked like--even though most of the roofs and tower-tops had necessarily perished.
 As a whole, it had been a complex tangle of twisted lanes and alleys; all of them deep canyons, and some little better than tunnels because of the overhanging masonry or overarching bridges.
 Now, outspread below us, it loomed like a dream-phantasy against a westward mist through whose